 Strategic support

-The council’s Strategic Head of Development Services was also highly enthusiastic and had detailed knowledge of the ins and outs of the National Planning Policy Framework to make the expansion of renewables in Stroud feasible.
+The council’s Strategic Head of Development Services was also highly enthusiastic and had detailed knowledge of the ins and outs of the NPPF to make the expansion of renewables in Stroud feasible.

 Youth involvement